dart-lang/site-www/src/server/google-cloud.md

 ## Recommended solutions

-To run Dart in the Cloud, we recommand using serverless computing solutions.
+To run Dart in the Cloud, we recommend using serverless computing solutions.

 ### Cloud Run